 alumni: Use when referring to a group of both men and women.
 Use alumna when referring to a single female; alumnus when referring to a single male; alumni when referring to a group of men, and alumnae when referring to a group of women.
-Alumnae who have married should be listed with their maiden and married names (Julie Smith Stevens).
-Wittenberg has more than 32,000 living alumni.
 Avoid using the combination alumni/ae.
 Also avoid using the term "alum" unless the person is of unspecified gender.